 7. Kooyoora performs National Register and Kooyoora register checks.

-8. If all outcomes are satisfactory, a Clearance for Service certificate is emailed to the applicant and the parish.
+8. If all outcomes are satisfactory, a clearance for service certificate is issued and added to the applicant’s OSCA record.
+An email notification is sent to the applicant to forward to their parish.

 9. If there are concerns regarding any of the outcomes, Kooyoora follow the process as set out in the Professional Standards Uniform Act.